ritsu-a/HRI_retarget/README.md

-- use different scale parameter for upperbody and lower body there is commented experimental code in model/g1_29.py but learning on xyz scale of lowerbody will lead robot foot floating i want to learn xy and fix z, but the code have some bug now
+- use different scale parameter for upperbody and lower body there is commented experimental code in model/g1_29.py but learning on xyz scale of lowerbody will lead to robot foot floating i want to learn xy and fix z, but the code have some bug now

 - hydra/dotmap for config management